jansivans/tg-movie-matcher-app/README.md

 ## Tutorial

 In this tutorial, we'll create a Telegram mini app that will allow users to match with movies.
 We'll use [Drayman framework](https://www.drayman.io/) to create this app and go trough some major features of Telegram mini apps.
+You can use first steps from this tutorial as a boilerplate for your own Telegram mini app.

 You can find the final code of this app here: [tg-movie-matcher-app](https://github.com/jansivans/tg-movie-matcher-app).